apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/trafficserver-timers.en.rst

 ------------------------------------

 Traffic Server runs a variety of timers at various states of a transaction.
-Typically, a given transaction may include upto two connections (one on the UA/client side and the other on the Origin side).
+Typically, a given transaction may include up to two connections (one on the UA/client side and the other on the Origin side).
 Traffic Server supports two kinds of timers "Active" and "Inactive" timers for each side respectively, as applicable at a given state.
 The below picture illustrates the specific timers run at various states in the current implementation.